-Kansas Education Systems Accreditation (KESA) is the new accreditation model.
+Kansas Education Systems Accreditation (KESA) is the Kansas accreditation model.
 This model is a holistic evaluation of what happens in Kansas schools.
-USD No. 113 is in year two of the five-year process for accreditation.
-At this time, we have developed and presented our action plans that we will continue to implement through this cycle.
-This model accredits school districts, not individual schools.
+USD 113 is in the fifth year of the five-year process for accreditation.
+The KESA model accredits school districts, not individual schools.

-Because of proactive work by the USD No. 113 District Leadership Team, assisted by Building Leadership Teams, we are positioned to meet the standards established by the state.
+Although this visit is extremely important, my level of anxiety is low.
+Because of proactive work by the USD 113 District Leadership Team, assisted by Building Leadership Teams as well as the instructional staff, we are positioned to meet the standards established by the State of Kansas.
 We have undertaken district initiatives that complement the focus of accreditation established by the Kansas State Board of Education.

-Two district initiatives that we have identified as priorities have contributed to our ability to meet accreditation standards.
+In addition to other actions to improve student performance, there are two district initiatives that we have identified as priorities to contributed to our ability to meet accreditation standards.

 Another focus of the district is our Multi-Tier System of Support (MTSS).
-MTSS is a process to identify what we want each child to know (curriculum), to determine the skills that each child has attained (assessment), to provide early interventions when children don’t know it (instruction) and to further challenge those students who have already learned it.
+MTSS is a process to identify what we want each child to know (curriculum), to determine the skills that each child has attained (assessment), to provide early interventions when children don’t know it (instruction) and to further challenge those students who have already achieved mastery.

 We want our district to undergo continuous improvement through the involvement of all stakeholders.
 The foundation has been established to continue to make advancements.
-I appreciate the Board of Education for their support and vision, and I want to express gratitude to the District Leadership Team for their high quality work toward improving our schools.
+I want to take this opportunity to thank the Board of Education for their support and vision, and I want to express deep appreciation to the District Leadership Team for their high quality work toward improving our schools.